Virtual Server Infrastructure (Hosting)

 Hours Of Operation

 - Customer will designate a primary service administrator and provide appropriate contact information for that individual.
-Remedy ticket exchange is the preferred method of communication if utilized within the department.
+Service Now is the preferred method of communication if utilized within the department.
 An additional contact from the departmental business office is advised to manage business transactions and to act as a secondary communications mechanism if ITS is unable to reach the primary administrator.

 - Customer will provide the license for all installed applications.

 - Customer will Select, install, test and support all applications and will follow best practices to ensure compliance with UNC-CH IT security standards.

 - Customer will provide end user support for guest server environment.